Avero & Toast POS

 Why don't Avero's sales look the same as my Toast reports?

 See our above explanation on Differences between Toast & Avero Reporting.

 Is there any information Toast doesn't send to Avero?

 There are some data limitations you may notice based on what we receive from Toast.
 Toast has only one sales category level, and we do not read menu groups.
 That means that in Avero you may see options for Minor Category, Major Category, Global Category but Minor & Major Category will be repeated information because Toast only provides one level of category for items.
 Global Category is an Avero-supplied additional feature for high-level sales analysis and is not managed by your POS.

-Toast does not send us some labor data points and is not considered a supported system for Labor - notably overtime pay rates and adjusted punches are not captured.
+Toast does not send us some labor data points and is not considered a supported system for Labor - notably overtime pay rates, adjusted punches, and multiple job codes are not captured.

 Can I use Toast Menu Groups in Avero Reporting?

 Menu Groups are additional classification available in Toast's Advanced Menu options.
 If you are using Menu Groups within Toast, it is possible to see this information in Avero, but not recommended.
 We cannot display information related to Subgroups.

 In Toast, every item should be part of a Sales Category and you can assign entire menus or groups to specific sales categories.
 This sales category routing decides where the revenue is applied (is it Food revenue or Beverage revenue, etc).
 In Toast, Sales Categories are optional, but without sales categories you won't know where to credit your sales!